Bootstrap Process

 STREAMING

 Normal operation.
-Streaming all changes to pg-translicator.
+Streaming all changes to translicator.

 How Bootstrap Works